OpenBitcoinPrivacyProject/wallet-ratings/report-03/criteria.md

                     </li>
                     <li>Quality:
                         <ol type="a">
-                            <li>Does the wallet avoid creating recurring transactions of a known size or to a known address?
+                            <li>Does the wallet avoid creating recurring transactions without outputs of a known value or to a known address?
 (0.518%)</li>
                         </ol>
                     </li>
                 </ol>